Met0o/COVID-19-Bulgaria-v2/README.md

 2. Updates.R       - Script to update the data source package daily, transform and export .rds artifacts for consumption of the web app
 3. taskscheduleR.R - Script to create the automation job on a windows-based machine
 4. vaccines.R      - Script used to develop vaccination data and plots
-5. .rds files      - Artifacts required for the web app to render data
+5. .rds files      - Data artifacts required for the web app